Menu

 Underwire bras can rub against your incisions and cause irritation, so stick to the soft, wireless options until your surgeon says otherwise.
 Tight tops and compression-style activewear can put too much pressure on your chest, leading to discomfort and additional swelling.
 Lifting your arms can be difficult in the first few weeks, so avoid wearing anything that you have to pull over your head, like fitted sweaters or turtlenecks.

 The goal is to keep things simple and comfortable.
-Loose, breathable fabrics and easy-to-wear styles are going to help you feel better and heal faster.
+Loose, breathable and easy-to-wear styles are going to help you feel better and heal faster.

 Frequently Asked Questions